 A wellness-first culture acknowledges that employees are whole people.
 It means supporting not just their physical health but also their mental, emotional, and social needs.
 This holistic view helps address modern workplace challenges like brain health, recovery, and social connection.
 By investing in your team's well-being, you’re not just adding a perk; you’re making a strategic investment in the long-term success and vitality of your entire organization.

-Common Wellness Challenges for Hybrid Teams
+The Biggest Wellness Roadblocks for Hybrid Teams

 A hybrid model sounds like the perfect solution, blending the flexibility of remote work with the connection of being in the office.
 In theory, it offers the best of both worlds.
 In practice, it introduces a unique set of wellness challenges that can leave employees feeling drained and disconnected if they aren't managed proactively.